vdomos/domogik-plugin-script/README.md

 ## Purpose

-The Script plugin is used to run shell scripts with optionnal parameters with Domogik
+The Script plugin is used to run Linux scripts with Domogik

 This is a package for Domogik : http://www.domogik.org